MikeDigitize/Getting_Started_With_TDD/README.md

 Now we can be more confident as our tests are more specific.
 And we are green.

-## Testing Makes You Think

 Next requirement!

 *Joe cannot receive doubles in a set, but it's ok for doubles across the two sets.*

 How can we test that there are no duplicates in our results?

-*TDD makes you think about your code.*

-Through the power of test driven development we are forced to think about how we write our code and our tests, which is great!
 We could use a filter or a reduce on the array.
 That would work.

 Let's continue to work with the principle of testing at volume to give higher confidence when testing random numbers.
 Let's write a test.